benhockenberry/LinksourceReset/README.txt

 Instructions:
 **IMPORTANT**
-1. Edit CSS and script to reference the section IDs used in your LinkSource Menu site (Use View Source, inspect, or Firebug to check them out).
+1. Edit CSS and script to reference the section IDs, like #3834_body and #3863_Section, used in *your* LinkSource Menu site (Use View Source, inspect, or Firebug to check them out).
 If you don't make sure the ID numbers are right, *you won't see anything in your link resolver*.
 2. Upload the JS file to a web-accessible space.
 3. Add this to Edit Custom Header HTML in A-to-Z Admin's LinkSource Menu Customization (this zooms in for small devices)
 	<meta name="viewport" content="width=device-width, initial-scale=1.0">